terryluan12/Inventro/README.md

 - **Configuration, Secrets & Team Integration**
   - Centralized sensitive settings (database credentials, secret keys, etc.) into **environment variables and Kubernetes secrets**, following good DevSecOps practices.
   - Tuned Django settings (`ALLOWED_HOSTS`, debug flags, static file handling) so the same codebase runs correctly with **Docker Compose**, **Minikube**, and remote Kubernetes deployments.
-  - Collaborated on and reviewed changes that touched deployment, CI/CD, and configuration, helping integrate work on **RBAC/metadata**, **cart features**, and **backup jobs** without breaking the cloud setup.
+  - Collaborated on and reviewed changes that touched deployment, CI, and configuration, helping integrate work on **RBAC/metadata**, **cart features**, and **backup jobs** without breaking the cloud setup.

-Overall, Shubham owned the **cloud and delivery backbone** of Inventro **and** the core inventory/auth flows: he ensured the project runs smoothly via **Docker Compose and Minikube**, built a reliable **CI/CD + Kubernetes pipeline**, and delivered a clean inventory experience backed by Django and PostgreSQL.
+Overall, Shubham owned the **cloud and delivery backbone** of Inventro **and** the core inventory/auth flows: he ensured the project runs smoothly via **Docker Compose and Minikube**, and delivered a clean inventory experience backed by Django and PostgreSQL.

 ## Lessons Learned and Concluding Remarks